samsonOdunola/Multi_vendor_Food_commerce_application/README.md

 The application provides the following API endpoints:

-- **api/v1/staff**:
+- **api/v1/admin/role**:
-  - POST: Creates a new staff.
+  - POST: Creates a new role for the entire application.

-- **/api/v1/staff/?email&token**:
+- **/api/v1/admin/role/:roleId**:
-  - GET: Verify a staff by email and token.
+  - GET: Retrieve a role by Id.

-- **/api/v1/staff/login**:
-  - GET: Logs in a staff and issue a token.

-- **/api/v1/staff/all**:
+- **/api/v1/admin/role/all**:
-  - GET: Retrieve all staffs.
+  - GET: Returns all roles in the application.

-- **/api/v1/staff/:userId**:
-  - PUT: Modifies a staff.
-  - DELETE: Delletes a staff.
-  - GET: Finds a staff by ID

-- **/api/v1/staff/password/:userId**:
-  - PUT: Resets a staff password

-- **/api/v1.staff/roler**:
-  - POST: Creates a new Role

-- **/api/v1/staff/role/permission/:roleId**:
+- **/api/v1/admin/role/permission/:roleId**:
-  - POST: Add permissions to a role.
+  - POST: Add Permission to roles.
+  - GET: Returns permission assigned to role
-  - PUT: Updates Permissions for a role
+  - PUT: Updates permission for roles

+- **/api/v1/admin/category**:
+  - POST: Creates categories for the system.
+  - GET: Returns all categories for the system

-Please refer to the [swagger documentation](http://localhost:3000/api-docs/) after running the application for detailed information API endpoints.
+Please refer to the [swagger documentation](http://localhost:3000/api-docs/) after running the application for full and detailed information API endpoints.

 ## Database Schema